-3. Andreassen, H. N. & van der Meer, H. (2018).
-Use open (research) data in teaching (UDIT): an open online resource.
+3. van der Meer, H. (2018).
+Use (open research) data in teaching (UDIT): an open online resource.
 Oral presentation, ECIL, September 24-27, Oulu, Finland.

-2. Jetten, M. (2018).
-Use (open research) data in teaching (UDIT): an open online resource.
+2. Ettema, T. (2018).
+UDIT: use (open research) data in teaching: an open online resource.
 5 minute oral presentation, LIBER Annual Conference, July 4-6, Lille, France.